 How much money do I need to start trading Forex?

 Some Forex brokers will let you start trading with as little as $5 in your account.
-It is recommended that if you plan on using leverage that you deposit at least $250 because you need to be able to cover for any temporary losses on your account, which would not be possible with a smaller balance.
+It is recommended, if you plan on using leverage, that you deposit at least $250 because you need to be able to cover for any temporary losses on your account, which would not be possible with a smaller balance.
 Should not have the funds to protect the loss, the broker will close your trade early in a margin call.

 How do I start Forex trading?

 To start trading, you need to sign up with the Forex broker of your choice.
 When picking a broker you will need to look at the minimum deposit expected, the leverage available to traders, the minimum spread, and the regulation.
 Together, these will help you determine the right broker for you.

 When you visit a broker from our website, you will go to the account sign up page.
-After completely your details the broker may call to see introduce themselves and see if they can answer any questions for you.
+After completing your details the broker may call to see introduce themselves and see if they can answer any questions for you.
 They will also use this opportunity to explain a process called KYC or “Know Your Customer” that is a requirement for broker working with clients to protect them and you from money laundering activities.